brson/rust-contract-comparison/blog/dfinity.md

 ```
 $ dfx new firsttest

-The DFINITY Canister SDK sends anonymous usage data to DFINITY Stiftung by
+The dfinity Canister SDK sends anonymous usage data to dfinity Stiftung by
 default.
 If you wish to disable this behavior, then please set the environment
 variable DFX_TELEMETRY_DISABLED=1.
 Learn more at https://sdk.dfinity.org.